 Have you ever wondered what are the steps for transferring embroidery designs?
 You have your lovely new pattern, you are excited to get started but – oh heck – how do you actually transfer the embroidery design onto fabric?
 Or, you may have wondered how to transfer an embroidery pattern onto dark fabric or denim for example.
 I know for a long time I’d see all these luscious patterns but, among other things, wasn’t too sure as to how you actually put a design on fabric in the first place.
 After all, how do you trace a design on cloth?!

 Well, now I know, and like most things sewing related there is more than one way to go about it, there is no set ‘right way’ to do it, and one of the best things you can do is figure out what works for you and just go with it.
 Read on to discover the different methods you can try for transferring your patterns onto fabric, and decide which ones you prefer the most.

-(Before we begin – if you love embroidery, I have a new shop coming soon – sign up below to be the first to hear about it!)
+(Before we begin – if you love embroidery, I have a lovely new shop full of beautiful embroidery patterns – sign up below to find out more!)

 Light boxes and light pads

 A light box is designed to emit a light source from within, enabling you to see your pattern clearly enough to trace with confidence.
 You place the pattern on the box, and your fabric on top, then trace off the design from there.
 This is particularly effective if you want to use heavier or darker fabrics, which would be virtually impossible to see the pattern through without the aid of additional light.
 And over-all I find it really helps with accuracy when tracing designs on any type of cloth for embroidery.